Q1. What is heredity? (2021 C, AI 2014)

 Mendel took pure breeding pea plant with one visible contrasting character viz, height of the plant (tall and short plant).
 The pure breed tall and short plant were crossed and it was found that all the plants in the F1 progeny were tall.
 Mendel then allowed the F1 progeny plants for self-pollination.
 It was found that all the F2 progeny plants are not tall, some are short.
 This indicates that both tallness and shortness traits were inherited separately in the F1 progeny but shortness trait was not expressed in the F1 progeny.

-Q.24. (i) We see eyes in Planaria, insects, octopus and vertebrates.
-Can eyes be grouped together in case of the above-mentioned animals to establish a common evolutionary origin? why?
+Q32. (i) We see eyes in Planaria, insects, octopuses, and vertebrates.
+Can eyes be grouped together in case of the above-mentioned animals to establish a common evolutionary origin?
+Why?

 (ii) State one evidence to prove that birds have evolved from reptiles.
 [Delhi 2015, 2013; Foreign 2015, 2012]